Hecate2/Ignareo-ISML-auto-voter/README.md

 ## Structure:
 IGN for ISML is fabricated with 3 cascades:
 data producer -> main network I/O -> servers for computation intensive tasks
 Every later cascade is an http server for the previous one.
+Enjoy elastic web spiders deployed in microservices!

 The data producer collects, neatens and gives the necessary information to start new I/O tasks.
 The captcha server receives POST from the main I/O, and recognizes the letters and digits in the captcha image.
 In other words they undertake all the computation-intensive jobs.